Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Feb 12 2026
+Last update on Fri Feb 13 2026

-**323 day before 2027 ⏱**
+**322 day before 2027 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️